 Set within beautiful gardens and surrounded by rice paddies, Umah Daun comprises a series of linked pavilions cradling a generous pool and sun deck.
 After entering the villa across a pond, one arrives in the living pavilion, which is linked via an open veranda to the main pavilion.
 The dining room, kitchen and media room occupy the ground floor of the main pavilion, while the library, two twin bedrooms and a rooftop terrace lie above.
 Beyond a grand staircase is the games room and the two-storey master bedroom pavilion.
-On the far side of the living pavilion, a bridge leads to the fifth bedroom, the kids’ playroom and the tree house.
+On the far side of the living pavilion, a bridge leads to the fifth bedroom and the kids’ playroom.

 Jakaranda master suite

 The palatial Jakaranda master suite spans luxuriously across the entire top floor of the western-most pavilion, opening onto a large deck that overlooks the sweep of rice terraces beyond.
 Below a soaring leaf-shaped roof hangs a ceiling fan, and the air-conditioned suite has its king-size antique bed centrally positioned on the polished Merbau-wood floor for optimum views across the pool.
 A corridor leads, via two walk-in wardrobes, to the huge bathroom with double basins, state-of-the-art multi-jet monsoon shower, and bathtub set before opaque doors that slide back to reveal the view beyond.

 Jasmine guest bedroom